wardz/DRList-1.0/README.md

 You may also install it as a standalone addon by putting it directly in `WoW/Interface/AddOns/`.
 This is recommended when forking the library or creating addon packs/plugins where multiple addons use the lib.

-## Usage with Curseforge Packager
+## Usage with BigWigs Packager

-You can ignore this section if you don't use the [Curseforge packager](https://authors.curseforge.com/knowledge-base/projects/527-preparing-the-packagemeta-file).
+You can ignore this section if you don't use the [BigWigs packager.](https://github.com/BigWigsMods/packager)

 **addon/.pkgmeta**